rarescosma/getbetter.ro/content/index.md

 Title: About

+> When Mother Earth catches a bad case of industrialization, She fights it off with a fever.
+>
+> --  _Science: Abridged to the Point of Uselessness_

-Hej, I'm Rareș, and I welcome you to get some good vibes.
+Hi, I'm Rareș, and I welcome you to get some good vibes.

 I'm a senior software engineer with deep experience in systems programming, automation, site reliability, performance optimization & monitoring.
-I really like Linux and try to use it on every possible device. (including the work mac)
+I'm a big fan of Linux and and use it on all my devices.

 ----